 Stakeholders came together again on Monday, November 14, 2016 as part of CCM's Annual Convention to continue the discussion.
-These pivital groups will once again meet at CCM's 2017 Annual Convention to carry forward relationships and build upon the ideas and discussions from previous years.
+These pivital groups met again at CCM's 2017 Annual Convention to carry forward relationships and build upon the ideas and discussions from previous years.

-Below is information on the findings of the 2015 Summit as well as information on the continuation in 2016.
+Below is information on the findings of the 2015 Summit as well as information on the continuation in 2016 and 2017.

 Project B.E.S.T.
 2017 back to top

-This year, we will again reconvene in conjunction with the 2017 CCM Convention.
-Project B.E.S.T. will take place on Tuesday, November 28th from 8:30 am to 12:00 pm.
+This year, we again reconvened in conjunction with the 2017 CCM Convention.
+Project B.E.S.T. took place on Tuesday, November 28th from 8:30 am to 12:00 pm.

 - Fiscal and Regulatory Environment (Funding Side), Brian Flaherty, Senior Vice President of CBIA

 - Effective and Efficient Services (Delivery Side), Luke Bronin, Mayor of Hartford